 Section 10.1.
-Every newly hired Sergeant shall be required to successfully complete a probationary period.
+Every newly hired employee shall be required to successfully complete a probationary period.
 The probationary period shall begin on the first day for which the employee receives compensation from the Employer and shall continue for a period of one (1) calendar year.
-A Sergeant's probation may be terminated at any time during his probationary period and shall have no right to appeal the termination under this Agreement.
+A new hire probationary employee may be terminated at any time during his probationary period and shall have no right to appeal of the termination under this Agreement.
 In all non-disciplinary matters, the probationary employee is entitled to Association representation including the Grievance and Arbitration procedure.
-By mutual agreement between the Employer and the Union, the probationary period of an employee may be extended for a period of up to six (6) months in lieu of termination.
+By mutual agreement between the Employer and the Union, the probationary period of an employee may be extended for a period of up to sis (6) months in lieu of termination.